Traverse Dyslexia's purpose is to guide families through the process of identifying and supporting dyslexic children, teens, and adults.

 Once she made the connection between her son's academic experience and the pattern of dyslexia, Dawn started her training to become a dyslexia specialist.
 She has 48 hours of intense graduate work with Susan Barton on Dyslexia Screening, and an additional 150+ hours in study, webinars, workshops, and seminars with top researchers and experts in dyslexia and dysgraphia.

 Dawn's educational background includes a Bachelor's degree from American University and a Master's degree from Georgetown University.
 She has studied six languages, and has a deep, lifelong love for reading and writing.
-Dawn is a licensed substitute teacher for Willamette Educational Services District, and founder and coordinator of Decoding Dyslexia Oregon's Salem branch.
+Dawn also worked as a licensed substitute teacher for Willamette Educational Services District, and was the founder and coordinator of Decoding Dyslexia Oregon's Salem branch.

 Despite her academic and professional achievements, Dawn often gets lost, even in familiar settings; has to re-read technical books to understand fully; is terrible with remembering names and faces; has a gift for seeing the big picture; makes connections that are creative; and enjoys creating art through photography - all very common manifestations of dyslexia.